arXiv-research/Quatm/README.md

 Interactive dashboards are for demo and display!
 Repository is a (Wip)...wait for the Public Release to clone or copy.

-Copyright (c) MitchellTesla  2021 MIT LICENSE
+Copyright (c) Justin Mitchell  2021 MIT LICENSE Copyright (c) arXiv-Research   2021 MIT LICENSE